 'Safeguarding and promoting the welfare of children is everyone’s responsibility.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
 In order to fulfil this responsibility effectively, all professionals should make sure their approach is child-centred.
 This means that they should consider, at all times, what is in the best interests of the child.'
-(Keeping children safe in education Statutory guidance for schools and colleges September 2016)
+(Keeping Children Safe in Education, statutory guidance for schools and colleges, September 2018)

 We at Lydeard St Lawrence Primary School are committed to safeguarding and promoting the welfare of all children and expect all staff and volunteers to share this commitment.

 We have a number of policies and procedures in place that contribute to our safeguarding commitment, including our Safeguarding / Child Protection Policy which can be viewed in the Policies section of our website.

 We will share information and work in partnership with other agencies when there are concerns about a child's welfare.
 We will ensure that our concerns about our pupils are discussed with his/her parents/carers first unless we have reason to believe that such a move would be contrary to the child's welfare.